chiemelaumeh/TicketManager/README.md

  - Navigate to directory ./server/db to create the tables and seed the test data. <br>
 ** **
 **Important!**
-- You need to create seed data in the testdb.sql file for the accounts table before migration.
-- You will need at least one user, one admin, and one tech account.
+- Seed data already has a test user, admin, and tech account<br>
 - The password must be at least five characters.
 To adjust the minimum characters, edit the schemaValid.js file located in ./client/src/Components/Login.
 ** **
 - Run the command "psql [your DB name] -f testdb2.sql".